MasjidPlus/docs/docs/01-intro.md

 We also aimed to provide Masjids and organizations with a free platform for community members to find them and to grow their congregation and student body.
 Ultimately to encourage a more conscious, welcoming and prophetic way of life.

-It takes only a moment to post your event to Masjid Plus and only Allah knows how many good deeds will be carried forward through our collective actions.
-Its not the beautiful building but the warmth of people that bring out the core aspect of masjid connections.
-The Masjid is the center of our community, lets all meet there In sha Allah

 ### Come to prayer!
 Come to Success!